Caulfield railway station: Platforms and services

 Caulfield has two side platforms and one island platform with four faces.
 The station is currently served by Pakenham, Cranbourne, and Frankston line trains and is also served by V/Line Traralgon and Bairnsdale services.
 Caulfield station is served by the Pakenham, Cranbourne, and Frankston lines on the metropolitan train network and the Gippsland line on the regional V/Line network.
-The Pakenham line runs between East Pakenham station and Flinders Street station via the City Loop.
+The Pakenham line runs between East Pakenham station and Town Hall station and then onto the Sunbury line.
 The Cranbourne line also follows a similar route, joining the Pakenham line at Dandenong before continuing to the city.
-The Frankston line runs from Frankston station south east of Melbourne, joining the Cranbourne and Pakenham lines at Caulfield station before continuing onto the Werribee or Williamstown lines via Flinders Street station.
+The Frankston line runs from Frankston station south east of Melbourne, joining the Cranbourne and Pakenham lines at Caulfield station before continuing onto Flinders Street station via the City Loop.
 The station is also serviced by V/Line's Gippsland line heading up towards Southern Cross station or down towards Traralgon or Bairnsdale stations.
-From 2025, the Pakenham and Cranbourne lines will run via the Metro Tunnel before continuing onto the Sunbury line to Sunbury.
 From 2029, Airport services will stop at Caulfield station.